bluegreen-labs/weahtr/README.md

 ### Template matching

-Although layout detection presents itself as feasible part of this workflow a template matching approach is given priority.
+Although machine learning (ML) layout detection presents itself as feasible part of a transcription workflow a template matching approach is given priority.
 Layout matching with a good accuracy (90%) on vast numbers of records could still corrupt large amounts of data which would be need to be filtered (detected) post-hoc, due to its unsupervised nature.

 The template matching methods requires more up-front work, but flags poor template matches earlier in the processing chain making it easier to detect errors and screen for quality.
 Faulty layout detection can be partial, where only a part of the table is found, making absolute classifications of faulty or correct data hard.